 HERITAGE HIGHLIGHTS: St Ethulburga's church, dating to the 7th century

 The most intriguing historical feature is a recess in the south wall.
-This is thought to be the site of Ethelburga's shrine, until the saint's relics were seized by Archbishop Lanfranc in 1085 and transferred to Canterbury.
+This is thought to have been the site of Ethelburga's shrine until the saint's relics were seized by Archbishop Lanfranc in 1085 and transferred to Canterbury.

 Look for a fragment of medieval glass depicting a bishop's head in the south chancel window, and the arms of Cardinal Bourchier (d.
 1486) over the south door.
 The large east window dates to 1511, though the stained glass is Victorian.